Samratnitesh/Heart-disease-prediction/README.md

- Heart disease prediction using the logistic regression model.
+ Heart disease prediction using the logistic regression .